Trump has won a second term. Here’s what that means for schools.

 Fully dismantling the department would require an act of Congress.
 But Trump could limit its reach in other ways, such as eliminating or moving programs, removing career bureaucrats, and proposing much tighter budgets.

-But Jim Blew, who served in Trump’s education department in his first administration and went on to found the Defense of Freedom Institute, said Trump has been adamant that he wants to get rid of the department and that alone gives the idea more “heft.”
+But Jim Blew, who served in Trump’s education department in his first administration and went on to found the Defense of Freedom Institute, said Trump has been adamant that he wants to get rid of the department, and that alone gives the idea more “heft.”
 Blew also believes public support for a federal role in education is changing.
 Many people don’t think the federal investment in COVID recovery yielded much, he said.
-At the same time, people see initiatives such as student loan forgiveness and protections for transgender students as examples of federal overreach.
+At the same time, people see the Biden administration’s approach to Title IX changes and student loan forgiveness as examples of federal overreach.

 Trump has been clear that his priorities are economic recovery, immigration, and national defense, Blew said, but that doesn’t mean he won’t follow through on education promises.